Head Full of Steam

-"Head Full of Steam" is a song by the Australian alternative rock band The Go-Betweens that was released as the second single from their fourth album Liberty Belle and the Black Diamond Express.
-It was released as a 7" and 12" vinyl single on the Beggars Banquet label in the United Kingdom in May 1986, with "Don't Let Him Come Back" as the B-side.
+"Head Full of Steam" is a song by the Australian alternative rock band the Go-Betweens that was released as the second single from their fourth album Liberty Belle and the Black Diamond Express.
+It was released as a 7-inch and 12-inch vinyl single on the Beggars Banquet label in the United Kingdom in May 1986, with "Don't Let Him Come Back" as the B-side.
 In Australia it was released in 1987 by True Tone Records, with "Little Joe" as the B-Side.

 The single version is markedly different from the album recording, with added keyboards, and a middle eighth where Forster asks, "Can I come to your place, and can I wash your hair?"

 Video

 The video was a take-off of Prince's recent video for "Kiss".
-If featured Forster cavorting in a mid-riff top and flares and McLennan in drag.
+It featured the Go-Betweens' co-founders Robert Forster cavorting in a mid-riff top and flares and Grant McLennan in drag.
 Forster later wrote that, "This was weird and gave the video an odd edge.
 I didn't know what Grant was thinking.
 A team of psychologists at a lakeside retreat outside Vienna would have to work that one out."